cashapp/misk-web/README.md

 [Misk](https://github.com/square/misk) is a new open source application container from Square.

-**Misk-Web** is a new micro-frontends Typescript + React web framework from Square.
+**Misk-Web** is a new [micro-frontends](https://micro-frontends.org) Typescript + React + Redux web framework from Square.
 It happens to work seamlessly with [Misk](https://github.com/square/misk) but is also a robust stand alone web framework.

 Misk-Web is not ready for use.
 The API is not stable.